MAY 2019 UPDATE

 ensure that the book's product page on Amazon says the book is "in stock, ready for immediate shipment."
 In other words, the rule

-now is "publish through CreateSpace . . . or else."
+now seems to be "publish through Amazon . . . or else."

 setting up a telephone consultation

-with me so I can help you figure out how to
+with me so I can help you figure out your best self-publishing options.
+Depending on the

 kind of book you've written, one publishing route may be better for you